nayanasrirama/CICDExample/README.md

 9. Push all the changes to your repo.
 10. Go to Codemagic -> click on apps & your codemagic.yaml will be automatically loaded or select the branch it will appear.
 11. Click  on start new build and select your workflows the builds will be generated within 5-10 minutes.

+Note: If build fails in codemagic with an error ./gradlew assembleDebug "Permission denied" then go to your android studio & open terminal execute the following commands one by one

+-git update-index --chmod=+x gradlew

+-git add .

+-git commit -m "Changing permission of gradlew"

+-git push

+You should see:

+mode change 100644 => 100755 gradlew